gimesketvirtadieni/conwrap/README.md

 ##Limitations

-- Exceptions are not yet handled properly: it is already complex code, so implementing exceptions handling was posponed
+- Exceptions are not yet handled properly: it is already complex code, so implementing exceptions handling was postponed
 - Processor do not accept `void` as resource type (although primitive types are supported)

+##Current Status and Roadmap

+I developed this library as a part of my other ['Command Line Interface for C++ Applications'](/gimesketvirtadieni/cli) project.
+It is used as the main ‘machinery’ for asynchronous telnet server implementation.
+Currently this library already provides more capabilities than I need so I do not plan to extend its functionality but rather maintain it by resolving issues once discovered.